-Let Me Breathe (LMB) is a platform that provides space to document and tell stories of living and surviving air pollution, climate change and end of fossil fuels in India – by simply using their 🤳🏾
+Let Me Breathe (LMB) is a platform that provides space to document and tell unbiased stories of living and surviving air pollution, climate change and highlights positive stories on sustainability– by simply using their 🤳🏾

 2017 – the foundation 😷

 During the peak air pollution months in 2017, #LetMeBreathe and #PollutionStories started out as hashtags used by Delhiites while uploading their videologs documenting their days of high pollution but over time has quickly developed into a pan-India movement.

 We were just 2 people documenting and crowdsourcing hundreds of stories and they were going viral!

 LetMeBreathe’s Facebook and Twitter page acts as a catalogue of all the videos it has received from across India.
 But there’s something different about these stories, they were shot on mobile phones and uniquely combined data with unbiased personal storytelling.